sergisiso/psyclone-spack/README.md

 `spack install xios%nvhpc ^openmpi%nvhpc`
 - rose_picker: The repository is password-protected, this repo distributes the source in a tar file.
-- fcm: Skips one perl dependency that can't be compiled with latest gcc.
+- fcm: Skips perl dependency that can't be compiled in some systems.

 ## Spack Usage